Daytona Beach Contract Litigation Lawyer

 We know how important these matters are to our clients, which is why attorney Greg Snell fights relentlessly for the results they need.
 Throughout the legal process we will stay in regular communication with you to ensure you are always current on the status of your matter.
 You can rely on us for well-informed advice and strong representation every step of the way.

-The most common type of contract dispute involves a direct breach of contract by one or more parties.
+The most common types of contract disputes brought to court involve a direct breach of contract.